ondevice/ondevice-debian/README.md

 Packaging scripts for the ondevice client
 ====================

-This repository contains the official build-scripts for binaries and packages published at https://repo.ondevice.io/
+This repository contains all the packaging scripts for the `ondevice` commandline interface.

-Debian packages (`.deb`) are built inside docker containers, raw binaries using go directly.
+Most of the builds are done inside [docker][docker].

-The easiest way to install the packages is `install_deb.sh`:
+If you have trouble with one of the binary packages, file an issue [here][gh-issues].

-    curl -sSL https://repo.ondevice.io/install_deb.sh | sudo bash -e
+If you want to provide additional packaging scripts for your OS/distro, please file a pull request.

 Install scripts
 ---------------